Module 5: The other fixes and one classic bug

 The classic bug: forgetting model.eval()

-bn.eval() # correct: normalize with running averages
+bn.eval() # correct: inference normalizes with the running averages

 test accuracy, model.eval() (correct) = 100.0%